wp-plugins/admin-renamer-extended/readme.txt

 == Changelog ==

+= 3.0 =
+Added: Multisite support.
+Thanks to Peter Luit for reporting!

 = 2.0 =
 Changed: WP standards used to get all admins<br>
 Added: Extra security check based on 'remove_users' capabilities

 = 1.1 =
 First release